 - 82. Both Asian and African savannah elephants can discriminate between different quantities of food and select the larger quantity (Irie-Sugimoto et al. 2009; Perdue et al. 2012; Snyder et al. 2021).
 An experiment with Asian elephants showed that they can discriminate between two quantities of sunflower seeds based on smell alone (Plotnik et al. 2019). - 83.
 Most animals discriminate between quantities using visual estimations of the total quantity rather than by counting individual objects.
 In these species, the ability to discriminate between quantities decreases as the quantities become more similar in relative magnitude.
 Two studies found that this was also the case for African savannah and Asian elephants, suggesting that elephants likewise discriminate between quantities using visual estimation rather than by counting the individual items (Perdue et al. 2012; Snyder et al. 2021).
-However, two other studies found that Asian elephants' performance in a quantity discrimination task did not decline when the quantities were closer in relative size, suggesting that Asian elephants might be capable of counting individual objects rather than simply estimating relative quantities (Irie-Sugimoto et al. 2009; Irie et al. 2019).
-More research is necessary to resolve this question, but these results suggest that Asian elephants might be capable of more sophisticated numerical reasoning than most animals. - 84.
+However, two other studies found that Asian elephants' performance in a quantity discrimination task did not decline when the quantities were closer in relative size, suggesting that Asian elephants might be capable of more sophisticated numerical reasoning than most animals. - 84.
 Asian elephants can also mentally add two quantities together.
 In one study, Asian elephants watched as an experimenter placed some food items one by one into one bucket, then placed some food items into a second bucket, then placed some additional food items into the first bucket and finally placed some additional food items into the second bucket.